Tuesday 23 April 2024

 leftover dressing is great for sandwiches/ salads; keeps 3 days in fridge

-• Salad of Butternut Squash & Creamy Tahini Dressing: lettuce, cucumber, cooked peas, finely chopped red pepper, squash, red onion, cooked rice, toasted cashews; za'atar, fresh or dried mint or parsley
+• Salad of Butternut Squash & Creamy Tahini Dressing: replace rice with lettuce, cucumber, cooked peas & finely chopped red pepper; replace seeds with toasted cashews

 • Find Ottolenghi's Dairy-free Vegan Tahini Dressing: here. (untested by 67goingonon50) For singletons/couples 67 suggests using 1/3 of the ingredients